 The long-term goal of this research is to apply knowledge on the variation of phytoplankton population distribution and diversity contributes to a better understanding of ecological status of eutrophic lakes.
 Understanding the effect of artificial destratification on nutrient availability and its impact on the physiology of Cyanobacteria species is considered necessary for the development of artificial destratification as a remediation technique to control problematic Cyanobacteria blooms.

 Veselina Valkov “Impacts of artificial destratification on water quality and phytoplankton growth in an eutrophic lake” 85th Annual ND Water Pollution Control conference, Grand Forks, 2013

 Veselina Valkov “Temporal-spatial distribution (dynamics) of phytoplankton and diversity in relation to lake physical and chemical condition” poster at presentation at ECS Poster Session and Recruiting Fair, Fargo, North Dakota 2011/2012

-Veselina Valkov “Temporal-spatial distribution (dynamics) of phytoplankton and diversity in relation to lake physical and chemical condition “presentation at International Student Prairie Conference Winnipeg, Canada 2010 and Fargo, North Dakota 2011
+Veselina Valkov “Temporal-spatial distribution (dynamics) of phytoplankton and diversity in relation to lake physical and chemical condition “presentation at International Student Prairie Conference Winnipeg, Canada 2010 and 2013 and Fargo, North Dakota 2011